 Net patient service revenue is reported at the estimated net realizable amounts from patients, third-party payors, and others for services rendered.
 Revenue under certain third-party payor agreements is subject to audit and retroactive adjustment.
 Provision for estimated third-party payor settlements and adjustments are estimated in the period the related services are rendered and adjusted in future periods as final settlements are determined.
-Net patient service revenue from Medicare and New York State Medicaid, and commercial insurance plans accounted for approximately 39%, 21% and 40%, of total net patient service revenue for the year ended December 31, 2015 and 2014, respectively.
+Net patient service revenue from Medicare and New York State Medicaid, and commercial insurance plans accounted for approximately 38%, 22% and 40%, of total net patient service revenue for the year ended December 31, 2016 and 39%, 21% and 40% for the year ended December 31, 2015.
+Significant concentrations of patient accounts receivable at December 31, 2016 include 16% Medicare, 10% Medicaid, and 38% commercial insurance plans.
 Significant concentrations of patient accounts receivable at December 31, 2015 include 16% Medicare, 8% Medicaid, and 46% commercial insurance plans.
-Significant concentrations of patient accounts receivable at December 31, 2014 include 16% Medicare, 10% Medicaid, and 47% commercial insurance plans.
 Kaleida is dependent on these payors to carryout its operating activities.